 Back in a Boston uniform in 1878, Manning was once again on a pennant winner but fell off markedly offensively, hitting just .254 with a .585 OPS.
 When he was not offered a contract renewal and no other NL club showed interest in him, he signed for 1879 with the Albany Capital Cities of the National Association, which had earlier been reformed as a minor league.
 Except for the 1880 season with the rapidly sinking Cincinnati NL franchise, Manning spent the remainder of the late 1870s and the early 1880s in the minors.
 His sojourn in the bushes was distinguished only by a postseason West Coast tour he made with Rochester at the finish of the 1879 season after the Flour Cities took the place of the Albany club in the NA."6

 In 1883 Manning returned to the majors as the right fielder of the new Philadelphia NL entry.
 There he was reunited with Harry Wright, who became the Quakers manager in 1884.
 It was not a happy reunion, however, as the two engaged in acrimonious offseason battles over salary, with Wright publicly denigrating Manning’s fielding and baserunning.
 Manning’s defenders replied by suggesting that if Wright valued Manning so lightly he might just as well release him, but Manning remained the Philadelphia right fielder through 1885.
 At the tag end of the 1884 season he enjoyed his major-league career highlight on October 9 in a game at Chicago when he became the first member of a visiting team to hit three home runs in a game.
-(His three circuit blasts off John Clarkson at the White Stockings’ tiny Lake Front Park were all but for naught as the Quakers suffered a 19-7 shellacking.
-The 12-run deficit remains the largest ever by a team in which one of its players went deep three times in the contest.)
+His three circuit blasts off John Clarkson at the White Stockings’ tiny Lake Front Park were all but for naught as the Quakers suffered a 19-7 shellacking.

 Just before the start of the 1886 season, Manning escaped Wright at last when he was waived out of the NL and acquired by Baltimore, the American Association’s perennial cellar dweller.
 Manning batted only .223 for Billy Barnie’s Orioles, but with an exceptionally weak ballclub playing in a park that heavily favored pitchers, he led the team’s qualifiers in hits, total bases, batting, slugging, and on-base percentage.
 Nevertheless, he was released after the season, probably because of his diminished speed and weakened fielding; his 1.32 range factor was the lowest that year among all outfielders in both major leagues in a minimum of 100 games.
 His major-league coda occurred on October 14, 1886, at Philadelphia when he played right field and went 0-for-4 in a 5-1 loss to the Athletics’ Cyclone Miller.